-Figure 12: Specific GHG Emissions Vs Drying Run Time
+Figure 16: Specific GHG Emissions Vs Drying Run Time

-Figure 13 displays the cost differences of two bins analyzed within this study.
-These bins both dried canola, however, Bin 2 was operated at an average supply air temperature of 16°C while bin 1 was operated at an average supply air temperature of 51°C. Bin 1 was observed to dry out 4 tonnes of moisture from canola in 126 hours.
-Bin 2 was observed to dry out 1.6 tonnes of moisture from canola in 327 hours.
-Although bin 2 has a lower energy consumption and operational cost at the 126-hour mark, it must operate an additional 201 hours to dry the grain enough for storage.
-This signifies the importance of reducing operational run times of grain dryers to avoid excessive energy costs.
+Figure 17 displays the cost differences of two bins analyzed within this study.
+These bins both dried canola, however, Bin 2 was operated at an average supply air temperature of 16°C while bin 1 was operated at an average supply air temperature of 51°C. Bin 1 (high temp) dried 4 tonnes of moisture from canola in 126 hours while Bin 2 (low temp) dried 1.6 tonnes of moisture from canola in 327 hours.
+Although bin 2 had a lower energy consumption rate, it must operate an additional 201 hours to dry the grain enough for storage.
+This signifies the value of higher supply temperatures and the importance of reducing operational run times of grain dryers to avoid excessive energy costs.

-Figure 13: Operating Cost Comparison
+Figure 17: Operating Cost Comparison